Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradable.md

 }
 ```

-### With OpenBrush it is too easy create your own proxy upgradable contract
+### With OpenBrush it is so easy create your own proxy upgradable contract

 - create your struct and use `Storage` derive macro and use `ownable::Data` + `roxy::Data` storage field